mudechs/cotrack/README.md

-# CoTrack Ticket-App
+# Intranet

-Project- and Team-based Ticket-App using AdonisJs 4.1
+Intranet-App using AdonisJs 4.1

 ## Version